borntofrappe/Practice-Front-End-Web-Development/D3 Practice/README.md

-# D3 Practice
+# Infograph: Taxes on gasoline and diesel

-Link to the work-in-progress cpllection right [here](https://codepen.io/collection/XeWPww/).
+Link to the work-in-progress collection right [here](https://codepen.io/collection/XeWPww/).
+Visualizations are being created separately to better understand each uniqueness and later merge them in a single comprehensive infograph on the subject-

 ## Preface

-Perhaps better labeled as D3 phamplet.
-With this at least two-days effort I plan to recreate [this visualization @lemondefr](https://www.lemonde.fr/les-decodeurs/article/2018/11/09/petit-manuel-a-lire-avant-de-debattre-de-la-hausse-des-prix-du-carburant_5381196_4355770.html).
-This allows me to practice with D3 as a whole, and trying to build a more complex visualizations.
-Good practice with D3 and as it turns out, SVG as well.
+The purpose of this rather intensive effort is the recreation of a visualization proposed by the French newspaper @lemondefr in its 'Decodeurs' feature, and available [right here](https://www.lemonde.fr/les-decodeurs/article/2018/11/09/petit-manuel-a-lire-avant-de-debattre-de-la-hausse-des-prix-du-carburant_5381196_4355770.html).
+It is actually a small manual centered around the recent increase in taxes on gasoline and diesel, providing multiple visualizations in a single phamphlet.

 ## Project Structure

 The larger application is made up of multiple visualizations.
-To cope with each one of them, they are developed separately and found separately in the following folders:
+To cope with this complexity, the visualizations are developed separately, available in different folders of this repository and live on codepen, as follows:

 - [Line Chart Time Series](https://codepen.io/borntofrappe/full/MzjOEZ).
-A line chart making use of a time scale and showcasing the price of gasoline and diesel over the years.
+Visualization describing the price of diesel and gasoline from May 2017 to October 2018.

 - [Stacked Column Chart](https://codepen.io/borntofrappe/full/RqGeQX).
-Two columns describing the proportion of the change in price due to taxes.
+Visualization describing how much of the rise in price is due to taxes, and how much is due to other costs.

 - [Side by Side Column Chart](https://codepen.io/borntofrappe/full/YRGRQq/).
-Multiple columns displaying the rise in taxes since 2013.
+Visualization describing the increase of taxes since 2013 and on an early basis.
+Showing for each year two columns side by side.

 - [Single Line Chart Time Series](https://codepen.io/borntofrappe/full/jQVmMW/).
-A line chart for the price of a barrel of oil.
-In dollars and potentially in euros by swapping a couple of values.
+Visualization describing the evolution of price of oil, considering the price of a barrel of brent.

 ## Development notes